donbrowne/magpie-gdp12/README.txt

 The install stage of the script will symlink the wsgi script, as well as the media and static files folders to the DESTDIR folder.
 The page can be accessed by navigating to the URL where that folder is served, and launching the wsgi script.
-This assumes that the folder from which Apache servers has a suitable htaccess file for serving wsgi files, and that Apache has been suitably configured.
-The htaccess file will look like -
+It also copies a htaccess file to that directory, containing -

   Options +ExecCGI
   AddHandler wsgi-script .wsgi